liugang1234567/Gang-neuron/README.md

 **One important thing:** ResDD can replace the current all ANNs' Neurons (ResDD modules+ One Linear module)!
 ResDD has controllable precision for better generalization capability!

-# EEGG: An analytic brain-computer interface algorithm
+# Manuscript in the process of collecting comments: EEGG: An analytic brain-computer interface algorithm

 IEEE preprint：https://doi.org/10.36227/techrxiv.13516145
 DD or ResDD has just been proposed.
 It is possible that you have seen it for the first time.
 If you are interested, you can read related papers.
 If you have any doubts, you can send an anonymous email to communicate with Gang.
 Gang likes to exchange scientific research with others (loving scientific research).
 At the same time, It is welcome to try EEGG in your projects.